fertiland/quantbay/README.md

 # quantbay
-The algorithm trading system about the trade trend analysis
+The algorithm trading info about the trade trend analysis.